awsdocs/aws-cdk-guide/v1/ecs_example.md

 AWS CloudFormation displays information about the dozens of steps that it takes as it deploys your app\.

-That's how easy it is to create a Fargate service to run a Docker image\.
+That's how easy it is to create a Fargate\-powered Amazon ECS service to run a Docker image\.

 ## Clean up<a name="ecs_example_destroy"></a>